-Based on our current plans, we believe that our existing cash, cash equivalents and short-term deposits, together with the net proceeds of this offering, will be sufficient to enable us to fund our operating expenses and capital expenditure requirements through the second half of 2022.
-We anticipate that these funds, together with the net proceeds of this offering, will be sufficient to complete and report results from our first planned Phase 3 clinical trial of D-PLEX100 for the prevention of SSIs after abdominal surgery, to initiate and complete enrollment of the second planned Phase 3 trial in that indication and, assuming positive results from the first trial, to prepare for the submission of an NDA to the FDA for D-PLEX100 for the prevention of SSIs after abdominal surgery.
-We anticipate that we will need to raise additional capital in order to complete the second Phase 3 trial of D-PLEX100 for the prevention of SSIs after abdominal surgery.
-We indication, as well as to resume enrollment in our Phase 3 trial of D-PLEX100 for the prevention of sternal SSIs.
+Based on our current plans, we believe that our existing cash, cash equivalents and short-term deposits, together with the net proceeds of this offering, will be sufficient to enable us to fund our operating expenses and capital expenditure requirements for .
+We anticipate that these funds, together with the net proceeds of this offering, will be sufficient for .
 We have based this estimate on assumptions that may prove to be incorrect, and we could use our available capital resources sooner than we currently expect.